glenn-dev/ialfie-api/README.md

 ## :octocat: Contributing

 :construction: This is an open source project that still in development phase :baby:.
-That said, I suggest to check "development" branch for latest features before any other action.
+We suggest you check "development" branch for latest features before any other action.

 :wrench: For major changes, please open an issue first to discuss what you would like to change.
 Feel free to contribute any suggestion as well.